-We are pleased to present a new Solo Travel Destination Post from Tracey, Solo Traveler’s Associate Editor.
-Tracey is from Canada and submitted the following report about Portsmouth.
+We are pleased to present a new Solo Travel Destination Post from Tracey’s recent trip to Portsmouth.
 Do you have a solo travel destination that you would like to recommend?
 Submit your description here, along with a few photos, and share it with fellow travelers!

 Languages spoken: English

 Portsmouth is a beautiful little city in New Hampshire, located on the Piscataqua River, which separates it from Maine.
 One of the oldest cities in the United States, it maintains a 10-acre museum at its heart, preserving an entire community with all of its buildings intact.
 Even if you’re not a history buff (and I’m really not) Strawberry Banke Museum is a fascinating place to spend an afternoon stepping back in time.